Tom Blomqvist: 2022

-Following his successful season in IMSA for Meyer Shank Racing, he tested one of the team's cars in October 2022 in a private IndyCar driver evaluation test at Sebring.
+Following his successful season in IMSA for Meyer Shank Racing, Blomqvist tested one of the team's cars in October 2022 in a private IndyCar driver evaluation test at Sebring.
 He was fastest out of the 5 participants.

 2023

-On 11 July 2023, Meyer Shank Racing announced Blomqvist would drive the #60 car at Toronto for Simon Pagenaud, who was not cleared to race following an accident at Mid-Ohio.
-In his first Indycar race, Blomqvist qualified 20th out of 27 cars, but crashed out on the first lap as he was pushed into the wall by Ryan Hunter-Reay and Jack Harvey.
+On 11 July 2023, Meyer Shank Racing announced Blomqvist would drive the No. 60 car at Toronto for Simon Pagenaud, who was not cleared to race following an accident at Mid-Ohio.
+In his first IndyCar race, Blomqvist qualified 20th out of 27 cars, but crashed out on the first lap as he was pushed into the wall by Ryan Hunter-Reay and Jack Harvey.
 On 11 August 2023, Meyer Shank Racing announced that Blomqvist will be a full-time driver on the Meyer Shank team for the 2024 IndyCar Series, with Hélio Castroneves moving to a part time role, including Castroneves's running in the 2024 Indianapolis 500.